HiDoYa/homelab/README.md

 # HG Homelab

-Homelab configurations and setup using Ansible.
+Homelab configurations and setup using Ansible, Kubernetes, Vault, and more.

+## Ansible

 Note: Ansible's vault lookup requires the env `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` to be set.